jonathanloganmoran/jonathanloganmoran/_posts/2019-12-20-Comparing-Various-Classifiers.md

 ---
 layout: post
-title: Comparing the Performance of Various Classifiers on the SciKitLearn Digits and MNIST Datasets
+title: Comparing the Performance of Various Classifiers on the Scikit-learn Digits and MNIST Datasets
 author: Jonathan Logan Moran
 categories: portfolio
-tags: classification SciKitLearn digits MNIST python ipynb machine-learning NCC NBC GNBC
+tags: classification scikit-learn digits MNIST python ipynb machine-learning NCC NBC GNBC
 permalink: /comparing-various-classifiers
-description: "In this article we will be implementing several classifiers to predict the class labels of the SciKitLearn digits and MNIST_Light datasets."
+description: "In this article we will be implementing several classifiers to predict the class labels of the Scikit-learn digits and MNIST_Light datasets."
 ---

 # Comparing the Performance of Various Classifiers on Handwritten Digits Datasets